DruRly/gemrat/README.md

 # Gemrat

-Add the latest version of gems to your Gemfile from the command line.
+Add the latest version of a gem to your Gemfile from the command line.

 * No need to search RubyGems for version numbers
 * No need to edit your Gemfile directly